-College Physiotherapist Karita Saar Cullen is available for free email/phone/video consultations.
-You can ask for tips on how to stay healthy in your home offices, get some advice for relevant exercises for neck/back pain or sports injuries and get recommendations for apps, youtube videos and other online resources, all physical health and mindfulness related.
+College Physiotherapist Karita Saar Cullen is available for face-to-face and video consultations.
+You can ask for tips on how to stay healthy in your home offices, get some advice for relevant exercises for neck/back pain or sports injuries and get recommendations for apps, youtube videos and other online resources, all things physical health and mindfulness related.

 To set up an appointment, please email: email@example.com

 Recommendations for physical and mental wellbeing

 Karita is a physiotherapist and mindfulness facilitator.
 Here are her recommendations for physical and mental wellbeing.

 - Most people are working from home during the Covid-19 restrictions.
 Here is a video how to

 - Break up sedentary periods: take every opportunity you can to stand up when possible.
 An ideal balance would be 25 min sitting/5 min standing – stand up from the chair when taking a sip of water, checking the phone or just reading something on the screen.
 Here are some short

 stretches you can do: seated stretches; standing stretches.